AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 ### Homework Commands
 #### Assign Homework to a Student

-Create a homework assignment with a deadline for multiple students.
+Create a homework assignment with a deadline for one or more students.

 Format: `new-homework [name/STUDENT_NAME]... [homework/HOMEWORK_NAME] [deadline/DEADLINE]`